NeoGeographyToolkit/StereoPipeline/docs/tools/datum_convert.rst

     Specify the output datum via the PROJ.4 string.

 --keep-bounds
-    Don’t recompute the projected space boundary.
-This can help reduce changes caused by interpolation.
+   Don't recompute the projected space boundary.
+This can help
+    reduce changes caused by interpolation.

 --nodata-value